 You and many other people may be surprised that a sparring partner, while helpful, is not a necessary requirement for combat efficiency.

 Look at those who spar frequently with sparring partners.
 Can they defend themselves?
 Be ready for a big surprise.
 No, they can't, otherwise they would not be routinely kicked and punched, which, ironically, some may even take for granted!

 You can train on your own without a sparring partner to become combat efficient using genuine Shaolin Kungfu techniques.
 In fact, training on your own, and not with a training partner, is a very important part of becoming combat efficient.
 It is the way how masters are made.

 A good approach is to use the Shaolin 16 combat sequences.
-The webpage here shows 3 examples of how these 16 combat sequences are performed.
+The webpage here shows how these 16 combat sequences are performed.

 First you need to learn the basic stances, footwork and basic patterns.
 These are reviewed at the start of my Intensive Shaolin Kungfu Courses, such as at the Intensive Shaolin Kungfu Course in Sabah shown here.

 Then you practice the Shaolin 16 basic sequences.
 You can learn all the required techniques from my webpages.
 However you need to develop the necessary skills, which you have to acquire at an Intensive Shaolin Kungfu Course.
 This is the main reason why many people do not have the desired result even when they know the techniques in kungfu, chi kung or any art.

 Many chi kung students, for example, know and can perform chi kung techniques very well but they are still weak and unhealthy.
 This is because they do not have the skills to perform the techniques as an energy art, which is chi kung.